 To make the package more user-friendly, we have named our functions to be more intuitive.
 For example, we use the following naming conventions:

-We provide functionality to either add
+We provide functionality to either add results to the existing object

-Exposure Meta data and Ontology Annotation
+Exposure Metadata and Ontology Annotation

 Codebook Setup